 This visitor site is open with restrictions in place

-Watersports are open but with limited services so please contact Carsington Sports and Leisure for more information.
+Watersports is weekend only, please contact Carsington Sports and Leisure for more information.

 - Maintain a distance of at least 2 metres from other visitors and staff

 - Respect any instructions or signage - they're there to keep you safe

 - Look after those with you - keep dogs on leads and children close by.

 - Maintain good hygiene and avoid touching hard surfaces

 Located between Wirksworth and Kniveton, Carsington Water takes water through the tunnels and aqueduct straight from the River Derwent.
 We have everything you need for a great day out, with plenty of activities and things to do.

 Some fun facts...

 Learn all about Carsington Water's history at the on-site visitor centre.